mogensNielsen/dbt_imdb/README.md

 ### Writing models

 SQL and Jinja
+Or Python

 Easy to search in

-Easy to integrate with git
+Easy to integrate with Git
 GitHub actions to lint and run PR in a separate environment before approval

 Easy to learn (given that you know SQL)